twingly/twingly-search-api-node/README.md

 });
 ```

-The `twingly-search-api` library talks to a commercial blog search API and requires an API key.
+The `twingly-search` library talks to a commercial blog search API and requires an API key.
 Best practice is to set the `TWINGLY_SEARCH_KEY` environment variable to the obtained key. `Client` can be passed a key at initialization if your setup does not allow environment variables.

 Library is documented with [jsdoc](http://usejsdoc.org/).
 To generate documentation run next command